altocodenl/tagaway/qascript.md

 				- On sidebar left, the 'eye' icon must be visible next to the selected CITY geo tag.
 				- On sidebar left, regular tags with positive intersections should be available.
 			- Click on icon with 'x' on CITY tag below the title.
-			- Gallery should thumbnails correspondy to CONTRY and year semi tags.
+			- Gallery should thumbnails correspondy to COUNTRY and year semi tags.
 			- Click on icon with 'x' on year tag below the title.
-			- Gallery should thumbnails correspondy to CONTRY tags.
+			- Gallery should thumbnails correspondy to COUNTRY tags.
 			- Click on icon with 'x' on COUNTRY tag below the title.
 			- Should be back to 'all pictures'.
 			- On sidebar left, select the same COUNTRY + year + CITY tags as before.